The name of the Association shall be “Louisiana Sporting Clays

 registered shoots within the state.

-The Association shall be non-profit and operated exclusively
+The Association shall be non-profit and operated exclusively for the

-any net earnings shall inure to the benefit of any member thereof.
+net earnings shall inure to the benefit of any member thereof.

-Pro-rata interest in and ownership of all assets of the Association of any
+Pro-rata interest in and ownership of all assets of the Association of

-kind or character shall be vested in the individual members of the
+any kind or character shall be vested in the individual members of the

-Membership in the Association is open to any resident of the
+Membership in the Association is open to any resident of the state who

-state who is a member in good standing of the National Sporting Clays
+is a member in good standing of the National Sporting Clays

 Association.
-Membership is also open to any club or other organization or
+Membership is also open to any club or other organization

-Association and the NSCA.
+cooperation with the Association and the NSCA.

-residency shall be a member of LSCA.
+shall be a member of LSCA.
 October 1st (or the date

 established by the NSCA) will be recognized as the beginning of the new

-Fees for registered targets shot under the jurisdiction of
+Fees for registered targets shot under the jurisdiction of the

-the Association shall be $.03 cents per target (or an amount set by the
+Association shall be $.03 cents per target (or an amount set by the

 board) and shall be collected by the host club at a registered shoot and